CI-Craftsman/Documentation/docs/commands.md

 * **Sequential**: each migration is enumerated in sequence, starting with 001.
 Each number must be three digits, and there must not be any gaps in the sequence.
 * **Timestamp**: each migration is enumerated with a timestamp, in `YYYYMMDDHHIISS` format (e.g. 20121031100537).
 This helps to prevent conflicts when working in a team environment.

-By default Craftsman uses the sequential style but you can change it using the `--timestamp` argument.
+By default Craftsman uses the 'Timestamp' style but you can change to 'Sequential' using the `--sequential` argument.

 ### Displaying info